kleung-lab/SILAC-analysis/README.md

 # SILACanalysis
 To process and analyze SILAC data generated from Skyline export.
 Used in following manuscripts -

+Byrnes, J. R., Weeks, A. M., Shifrut, E., Carnevale, J., Kirkemo, L., Ashworth, A., Marson, A., Wells, J.A.
+Hypoxia is a dominant remodeler of the CD8+ T cell surface proteome relative to activation and regulatory T cell-mediated suppression.
+Draft.

 Chen, W., Mou, K. Y., Solomon, P., Aggarwal, R., Leung, K. K., & Wells, J. A. (2021).
 Large remodeling of the Myc-induced cell surface proteome in B cells and prostate cells creates new opportunities for immunotherapy.
 Proceedings of the National Academy of Sciences of the United States of America, 118(4), 1–11.
 10.1073/pnas.2018861118

 Leung, K. K., Wilson, G. M., Kirkemo, L. L., Riley, N. M., Coon, J. J., & Wells, J. A. (2020).
 Broad and thematic remodeling of the surfaceome and glycoproteome on isogenic cells transformed with driving proliferative oncogenes.
 Proceedings of the National Academy of Sciences of the United States of America, 117 (14), 7764–7775. https://doi.org/10.1073/pnas.1917947117